BradleyParkerDev/webpack-setup/README.md

 # Webpack Setup

-My intention for creating this project was to provide interactivity on the client-side for my server-side rendered applications.
-This project is a basic Webpack setup designed for handling vanilla TypeScript and Tailwind CSS.
-It includes development and production configurations.
-In production, it utilizes cache busting──it produces a Tailwind CSS build and a JavaScript bundle.
+This is a basic Webpack setup designed to handle vanilla TypeScript and Tailwind CSS.
+I created this project to add interactivity to client-side elements in my server-side rendered applications.
+It includes both development and production configurations.
+In production, it employs cache busting──generating a Tailwind CSS build and a JavaScript bundle.

 ## Project Structure
 ```